FireAcademy/docs-fireacademy-io/developers/dashboard-api.md

 # Dashboard API

 The dashboard API can be accessed by anyone.
 Its source code can be found [here](https://github.com/FireAcademy/catchpole/blob/master/dashboard\_api.go).
-Keep in mind that all requests need to have the `Authorization` header set with the Firebase authentication token of the user.
+Keep in mind that all requests need to have the `Authorization` header set to the Firebase authentication token of the user (no preceding `Bearer` ).
 All requests should use JSON encoding.
 The base URL for this api is `https://kraken.fireacademy.io`.